SPRING FOOTBALL SKIRMISH FOOTBALL

 5- Spring football's punter is an offensive weapon.

-6- Spring football has a new ball in development.
+6- Spring football has it's own ball.

 7- Spring Football is it's own game.